Driver Assistance Systems: From ABS To Self-Driving CarsUpdated Dec. 25, 2020

-There are various other driver assistance systems which are designed to help you control your vehicle and avoid potentially devastating mistakes.
+There are various other driver assistance systems that are designed to help you control your vehicle and avoid potentially devastating mistakes.
 Some are widely available as standard, while others are not.
 Here are two of the most practical:

 Tire pressure monitoring (TPMS)

-Tires which are under or over-inflated will not be able to grip the road properly and are more at risk of bursting in unfavorable conditions.
+Tires that are under or over-inflated will not be able to grip the road properly and are more at risk of bursting in unfavorable conditions.
 Most drivers know how important it is to keep their car’s tires inflated to the manufacturer’s recommended pressure, though very few remember to keep on top of it.
 Tire pressure monitoring systems (TPMS) reduce the risk of crashes or collisions occurring as a result of tire failure.
 They sense when any of the vehicle’s tires are under or over-inflated and alert the driver that they must be checked, typically with a warning light on the dashboard.

 Some high-end modern vehicles are equipped with night vision systems to increase driver perception in the dark, beyond the reach of the car’s headlights.
-These systems typically use a thermogenic camera which feeds live video of the road ahead to a screen on the vehicle’s dashboard.
+These systems typically use a thermogenic camera that feeds live video of the road ahead to a screen on the vehicle’s dashboard.
 By improving the driver’s range of vision, night vision systems make it easier to spot upcoming hazards in time to take defensive action, thus reducing the likelihood of night-time collisions occurring.